-The Finance Department shall evaluate the appropriate bond selection of Serial vs. Term Bonds which may be dictated by market conditions.
-Serial Bonds are bonds maturing annually or serially in specified amounts.
+The Department of Finance shall evaluate the appropriate bond selection.
+Serial bonds are bonds maturing annually or serially in specified amounts.
 Term bonds are those where all bonds, or a portion of the issue equal to that which would mature over a period of two or more years in a bond issuance, mature at a single time.
 Term bonds can be structured so that a portion of term maturity is mandated to be called or retired each year (called "sinking funds") to mirror a serial bond structure.
 The funds paid into the sinking fund each year may be used at that time to retire a portion of the term bonds ahead of their scheduled redemption.
 Sinking funds are preferred by investors since these funds provide the security of knowing that the issuer appropriately budgets and accounts for the expected future payments.
 The sinking fund also ensures that the payment of funds at maturity does not overtax the issuer's resources at the time.